veeral-patel/how-to-secure-anything/README.md

 The three ways to authenticate someone are:

 - what you know (eg, PIN, password, picture passwords)
-- what you have (eg, Yubikey, smartphone)
+- what you have (eg, Yubikey, smartphone, smartcard, token hardware)
 - what you are (eg, a fingerprint)

 While not a standalone factor, you can consider the environment, too, such as where the user